kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 By default the `target-rev` argument is HEAD.

-/!\ This section needs improvement given the fact that we now have 3 repositories to deal with.
+/!\ This section needs improvement given the fact that we now have 2 repositories to deal with (`shabka` and `.shabka`, as `dotshabka-user` is defined in `.shabka`).
 This implies a lot of arguments and some designing around this command must be done.

 ### `shabka push-to-cachix`